-What most people do not understand is that typically the only information that you may present at trial is the information gathered during the application and appeals process.
-Accordingly, before you submit any information or respond in any way, you should thoroughly understand your rights and obligations.
-This is because in submitting an administrative appeal, you are essentially gathering all of the evidence that you will present at trial if your insurance carrier upholds its denial.
-Most individuals would not think about preparing for and facing their insurance company and its lawyers, without legal counsel.
+What most people do not understand is that the appeals process may be your LAST opportunity toi provide proof of your claim in or out of court.
+Typically, the only information that you may present at trial is the information gathered during the application and appeals process.
+Accordingly, MUST essentially prepare your long-term or short-term disability trial before the final denial or your claim and before you even have a right to file a lawsuit.
+If you leave out any evidence, including medical records, testimony, or expert reports, the judge will likely never consider it if a lawsuit is necessary. .
+Most individuals would not think about preparing for and facing their insurance company and its lawyers without legal counsel.
 However, in submitting an administrative appeal unprepared, this is exactly what they are doing.

-If you are unsure of whether your disability insurance policy is an ERISA-governed policy or a private disability insurance policy, you should proceed with caution and seek clarification.
-The laws that govern each type of plan and your legal rights and obligations are very different.
+If you are unsure of whether your disability benefit plan or insurance policy is ERISA-governed, you should proceed with caution and seek clarification.
+The laws that govern each type of benefit plan and insurance policy, and your legal rights and obligations under each, are very different.

-Our attorneys understand the importance of the appeals process and prepare our clients' appeals accordingly.
-Because of our experience in working with insurance companies, they understand that if an unreasonable denial of benefits is not overturned, we will aggressively pursue our clients' rights in a court of law.
-They further understand that with a well prepared appeal, we will have the ammunition needed to defend our clients' rights in court.
+Our attorneys understand the importance of the appeals process and prepare our clients’ appeals accordingly.
+Because of our experience and reputation with insurance companies and benefits administrators, they understand that if an unreasonable denial of benefits is not overturned, we will aggressively pursue our clients’ rights in a court of law.
+They further understand that with a well-prepared appeal, we will have the ammunition needed to defend our clients’ rights in court.

-These cases are highly technical and insurance companies spend millions of dollars a year to scrutinize and defend against these claims.
+These cases are highly technical and companies spend millions of dollars per year to scrutinize and defend against these claims.
 It is essential that you choose an attorney with the knowledge and experience necessary to handle these complex legal issues.

-- Planning to file a disability insurance application
+- Planning to file a long-term or short-term disability insurance application

 - Have filed and are experiencing a delay in payment